Buffer vs Hootsuite: Which Social Media Scheduler Is Better? (2026)

 Buffer keeps team features simple.
 On the free and Essentials plans, it's a single-user tool.
 The Team plan ($10/channel/mo) adds unlimited team members with approval workflows, drafts, and permissions.
 It's straightforward but basic — you get publish, approve, and admin roles.

 Hootsuite was built with teams in mind from the start.
 Every paid plan includes team functionality.
 You get granular permissions, approval workflows, content assignment, and activity logs.
-The Team plan at $249/mo supports 3 users, and Enterprise scales to as many as you need.
+The Advanced plan at $249/user/month supports unlimited social profiles and adds bulk scheduling for up to 350 posts.
+Enterprise scales to as many users and accounts as you need.
 For agencies managing client approvals or marketing teams with multiple stakeholders, Hootsuite's collaboration features are significantly more mature.

 If you're a solo operator, this section doesn't matter.
 If you have even two people touching your social accounts, Hootsuite handles it more gracefully — but you're paying a premium for it.
 Tools with multi-account management baked into flat-rate plans can be a middle ground for small teams.

 Need team scheduling without enterprise pricing?
-PostEverywhere includes team features and multi-account management starting at $19/mo.
-Try it free for 14 days.
+PostEverywhere includes team features and multi-account management starting at $29/mo.
+Try it free for 7 days.

 6. Ease of Use